nipunid/Personal-Portfolio/README.md

 You can make a cool portfolio website for yourself with HTML, CSS, and JavaScript.
 I'll put the project's HTML, CSS, JavaScript, icons, and images in their appropriate directories.

+## Installation & Setup
+- Download the personal portfolio Zip file folder through the github.
+- Extract it & run it through google chrome.

 ## Screenshots
 #### Header
 <img src="https://github.com/nipunid/Personal-Portfolio/blob/master/img/portfolio_01.png?raw=true" alt="drawing" style="width:50%">